Read time 6 minutes

 As mentioned earlier, the user must have administrative permissions to run the Queue Viewer.
 Then, they can open the tool from the Mail flow tools within Exchange Toolbox.

 The various actions that can be performed on email messages in queues are Remove, Suspend and Resume messages.
 Let us know how to perform it after launching the Queue Viewer tool.

-So, these were all the benefits of the Queue Viewer.
 As you have seen, it helps you view and manage various queues and queue messages easily.
 It helps you to check the email queue in Exchange Server and perform multiple actions on queues and messages like View, Retry, Resume, Suspend, Remove, etc. It helps in spam identification and mail-flow troubleshooting too.

 Queue Viewer is a basic utility to get basic details of queues and messages.
-However, for more advanced and easy Exchange Server tracking, we suggest you to try the professional Kernel Exchange Reporter tool.
-The Exchange Reporter tool tracks email flow, OWA access and generates various reports such as Directory Reports, Message Delivery Reports, Mailbox Information Reports, Mailbox Traffic Reports, Public Folder Reports, Server Traffic reports, and Storage Reports for Exchange Server.
-These reports can be saved in multiple formats like HTML, .docx, CSV or PDF.
-It also delivers mailbox folder reports like size/growth of mailbox folders, total size of attachments sent within or outside the organization, etc. and thus, helps you to manage Exchange mailbox sizes with enough information in hand.
-The interface is user-friendly and compatible with all Exchange Server versions including Exchange 2016 and 2019.
+However, for more advanced and easy Exchange Server tracking, we suggest you try the professional Kernel Exchange Reporter tool.
+The Exchange Reporter tool tracks email flow and OWA access and generates various reports such as Directory Reports, Message Delivery Reports, Mailbox Information Reports, Mailbox Traffic Reports, Public Folder Reports, Server Traffic reports, and Storage Reports for Exchange Server.
+These reports can be saved in multiple formats like HTML, .docx, CSV, or PDF.
+It also delivers mailbox folder reports like the size/growth of mailbox folders, the total size of attachments sent within or outside the organization, etc. Thus, it helps you manage Exchange mailbox sizes with enough information.
+The interface is user-friendly and compatible with all Exchange Server versions, including Exchange 2016 and 2019.